boyhagemann/Wave/README.md

 After that, if the file turns out to be a valid wave file, you can get several metadata from it.

-## Chunks
+## How a wave is made

 A wave file is made out of chunks; packages of data.
 Each chunk has its own name, size and unique data.
+We are actually only interested in 2 types of chunk: the Fmt and the Data chunk.

 ### Metadata (fmt chunk)
 For instance, the "Fmt" chunk contains a description of the wave file contents.
 To get this metadata,